awollman/single-molecule-tools/docs/tracking.md

 Useful to know: There is a ‘show_output’ option that can be used to view graphs and manually advance at each stage of the algorithm.
 Cursor_mode: set =1 and user can manually specify where spots are.
 The code will return intensity values at this point over the whole time series.

-tracker: This is the main tracking program and is a function of image_label, readData=1 to extract tif or 0 if data preloaded then runs on image_label, p is the parameter structure which can be read in or set by the code.
-It returns spot arrays for each channel and frame_average.
+*tracker:* This is the main tracking program and is a function of fielName, either a string containing the file name or an image array containing the data,  It returns spot arrays for each channel and frame_average.
 It uses:

 *extractImageSequence3:* extracts user set frames from tif specified by image_label, can open Andor ASCII files and folders full of tif frames